dulbrich/banzai/README.md

 1. Open Project in Visual Studio
 2. Click Run

-# How to run vanilla JS
+# How to run with Node JS
 1. Open a command terminal
 2. Change directory to path/to/banzai/ClientApp
 3. run command `npm install`